Luisfelipedev27/luisfelipedev27/README.md

 ## // Back-End Developer

-<p> I'm a back-end Software Developer, and I've been working in this tech world for 2 years, having experience with Ruby on Rails, TDD / Rspec, Bootstrap, JQuery, PostgreSQL, AWS, P.O.O, Docker and I'm very easy to work in a team.
+<p> I'm a back-end Software Developer, and I've been working in this tech world for 2 years, having experience with Ruby on Rails, TDD / Rspec, Bootstrap, JQuery, PostgreSQL, AWS, O.O.P, Docker and I'm very easy to work in a team.
 I know the basics of ReactJs and Typescript.  </p>
 <hr>
 <div align="center">
   <a href="https://github.com/luisfelipedev27">